Marine Le Pen Faces Possible Prosecution Over Graphic Tweets

 A committee of the European Parliament has voted to strip French far-right presidential candidate Marine Le Pen of her immunity from prosecution, citing tweets she shared that contained graphic images of violence by the Islamic State.

-Members of the legal affairs committee voted 18 to 3 earlier this week to recommend that Le Pen lose her immunity, writing of the images, which included the beheading of an American journalist, "it is beyond question that their violent nature is likely to undermine human dignity.
+Members of the legal affairs committee voted 18-3 earlier this week to recommend that Le Pen lose her immunity, writing of the images, which included the beheading of an American journalist, "it is beyond question that their violent nature is likely to undermine human dignity.
 Their publication therefore warrants the opening of criminal proceedings."

 "The move was confirmed at a European parliament plenary session on Thursday," according to The Guardian, "following a request from the prosecutor of Nanterre in western Paris."